adamjarling/loc-speculative-annotations/README.md

 The application uses the OpenSeadragon Viewer to render images, so your source images can be a combination of locally hosted images (within the application), or externally hosted images (for example, served from a IIIF image server).

+### Curator annotations

+Curator annotations are saved as Fabric JS canvas objects.
+The data is referenced, stored and retrieved through `annotations` property of a Library of Congress Work's IIIF Manifest (see below).
+Curator annotations (for now), must be manually created and added to a Work's manifest file.

 ### IIIF Manifests

 Application metadata is represented by IIIF Presentation API 3.0 manifest files.
 The organization is as follows (currently):

-- Top level **Collection** manifest resource which contains information about the Speculative Annotation works as a collection.
+- Top level **Collection** type manifest resource which contains information about the Speculative Annotation works as a collection.
-- Individual manifests which each represent a Work and it's metadata.
+- Individual **Manifest** type manifests which each represent a Work, its metadata, annotations, containing LOC Collection, and more.
-- Placeholder Library of Congress Collection manifests which contain metadata about the containing Collection for each Work.
+- Placeholder Library of Congress Collection manifests which contain metadata about a containing Collection for each Work.

 ### Custom theme